thednp/shorty/README.md

 })
 ```

 Now make it all shorter.
+You might want to import shorties directly from their location, something we like to call "tree shaking".
 ```js
 // Example
 import on from 'shorter-js/src/event/on';